Elbow Tendon and Ligament Repair

 The common complications of the elbow ligament and tendon repair surgeries include infection, injury to the adjacent nerves and blood vessels, and a loss of strength or flexibility of the elbow joint.

 The success of the surgery depends on the postoperative rehabilitation program which includes the use of a removable splint immediately after surgery as well as ice therapy, electrical stimulation, and massage for reducing pain, swelling or muscle spasm.
 Isometric exercises, strengthening, and range of motion exercises may be useful for long-term rehabilitation.

-If you would like to have additional information on treatment of elbow tendon and ligament injuries or would like to learn more about elbow tendon and ligament repair, please contact the office of Dr. Okoroha, Elbow Tendon and Ligament Repair Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of elbow tendon and ligament injuries or would like to learn more about elbow tendon and ligament repair, please contact the office of Dr. Okoroha, Elbow Tendon and Ligament Repair Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.